 JOB JUMPERS/JOB HOPPERS!!!!
-We’re automatically conditioned to ignore applications from such candidates convinced that good employees aren’t unemployed, don’t get fired, don’t get laid off and don’t jump ship ….
+We’re automatically conditioned to ignore applications from such candidates.
+Convinced that good employees aren’t unemployed, don’t get fired, don’t get laid off and don’t jump ship ….
 Right?
-Well, a recession as deeply felt as what began in 2008 should change our conditioned reaction to candidates who’ve had a lot of short-term jobs recently and an article we found by Dr. John Sullivan on www.ere.net should motivate us to put our conditioned reflexes aside and give consideration to what he calls “Job Hoppers”.
+Well, a recession as deeply felt as what began in 2008 should change our conditioned reaction to candidates who’ve had a lot of short-term jobs recently.
+An article we found by Dr. John Sullivan on www.ere.net should motivate us to put our conditioned reflexes aside.
+And give consideration to what he calls “Job Hoppers”.

-In our business, we’ve learned not to pay too much attention to the first page of candidates’ resumes that may show multiple short-term jobs because the “meat” of their backgrounds can be found of the next page where employment was more stable and may more accurately reflect the individual.
+In our business, we’ve learned not to pay too much attention to the first page of candidates’ resumes that may show multiple short-term jobs.
+As the “meat” of their backgrounds can be found of the next page.
+Where employment was more stable and may more accurately reflect the individual.

 We Hope You Enjoy the Article! ~ Jim Fairfax